 Glutamate is produced by fermentation of starch, sugar beets, sugar cane, or molasses.
-The fermentation process is similar to that used in making vinegar, soy sauce and yogurt.
+The fermentation process is similar to that used in making wine, vinegar, soy sauce and yogurt.
 The glutamate is purified and crystallized before drying, resulting in a finished product that dissolves easily and blends well in foods.

 The glutamate in MSG is chemically indistinguishable from the glutamate in foods or the glutamate in our body, they are all identical.